The Pilgrim's Progress: Dramatic and musical settings

 The book was the basis of a condensed radio adaptation, originally presented in 1942 and starring John Gielgud, which included, as background music, several excerpts from Ralph Vaughan Williams' orchestral works.

 The book was the basis of The Pilgrim's Progress (opera) by Vaughan Williams, premiered in 1951.

-The radio version was newly recorded by Hyperion Records in 1990, in a performance conducted by Matthew Best.
-It again starred Gielgud, and featured Richard Pasco and Ursula Howells.
+The radio version was newly recorded by Hyperion Records in 1990.
+The performance was conducted by Matthew Best and it again starred Gielgud, and also featured Richard Pasco and Ursula Howells.

-English composer Ernest Austin set the whole story as a huge narrative tone poem for solo organ, with optional 6-part choir and narrator, lasting approximately 2 1/2 hours.
+In 1912, English composer Ernest Austin set the whole story as a huge narrative tone poem for solo organ, with optional 6-part choir and narrator, lasting approximately 2 1/2 hours.

 Under the name The Similitude of a Dream, the progressive rock band of Neal Morse released a concept album based on The Pilgrim's Progress in November 2016.
 A sequel, entitled The Great Adventure, focusing on Christian's son Joseph, was released in January 2019.
 Both albums received critical acclaim.